 Among the main advantage of laser cutters is the ability to create unique shapes and custom engraved parts.
 Whatever shape and design you want, laser cutting helps you achieve it.
 Whether you want circle monograms, name necklaces, pendants, intricate patterns, or interlocking monograms, they are a laser cut away.

 If you are in the jewelry making business, you need to create unique pieces that appeal to customers and differentiate you from competitors.
 A laser cutter allows you to meet the two objectives effortlessly.
 All you need is to be creative, and the laser cutter does the rest.

 2. Wide range of materials

-The Dremel and FLUX laser cutters can be used on a wide variety of different materials.
+The FLUX laser cutters can be used on a wide variety of different materials.
 You can use acrylics, wood, rubber, glass, paper, bone, felt, cork, anodized aluminum, leather, cardboard, a variety of fabrics and more.
 Regardless of the material you use, you are assured of efficiency, flexibility, and high accuracy.

 3. Negligible risks of material contamination and deformation

 During laser cutting, there is no direct contact with the work-piece and hence a low likelihood of contaminating the material.
 Also, unlike in the traditional separation process where the heat produced in the cutting would melt the material, in laser cutting things are different.
 A laser cutter focuses heat on a small area and hence lessening the probability of material melting and deformation.